The Lemon Test for Hypnotizability

-The test measures your ability visualize and how your mind and body react to those images.
-The test does not "hypnotize" you or place you in a hypnotic trance and even if you have no interest in hypnosis, it is still a fun exercise to see how your mind and body work together.
+The Lemon Test measures your ability visualize and how your mind and body react to those images.
+The test does not “hypnotize” you or place you in a hypnotic trance and even if you have no interest in hypnosis, it is still a fun exercise to see how your mind and body work together.
 The test only requires a few minutes and all you have to do is read, then imagine what is described.

 Each step of the way, pause, close your eyes and make the images real in your mind, then open your eyes and continue.
 The more real you can make it, the better this works.